Swanchick/ksm-engine/README.md

 By implementing features such as error handling and status reporting, the application aims to be reliable and resilient to failures.

 ### Extensibility Possibilities:
-To extend the application further, here are some possible avenues:

 1. **Additional Functionality**: Introduce new functionalities such as logging, monitoring, or task scheduling to enhance the application's capabilities.
 2. **Integration with External Services**: Extend the application to integrate with external services or APIs for additional functionality or data sources.